Pet Passport, UK to France [2023 Complete Guide]

 3. Be sure to get an appropriate travel carrier and get your pet used to spending time in it.

 Different airlines have different size and weight restrictions when it comes to pet travel carriers.
 Be sure to check those of your chosen airline.
-If traveling in the cabin of the plane, the carrier must be small enough to fit underneath the seat in front of you.

 To ensure that the journey is as stress-free as possible for your pet, ensure they are comfortable in their travel carrier.